ethpm/ethpm-spec/docs/source/_use-cases.rst

 :Deployed Contract/Library:   Refers to an instance of a contract/library that has already been
                               deployed to a specific address on a chain.

-:Package Dependency:          External dependency directly referenced via the ``build_dependencies`` of a package.
+:Package Dependency:          External dependency directly referenced via the ``buildDependencies`` of a package.

-:Deep Dependency:             External dependency referenced via the ``build_dependencies`` of a package dependency
+:Deep Dependency:             External dependency referenced via the ``buildDependencies`` of a package dependency
                               (or by reaching down dependency tree as far as necessary).